EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering

-\textbf{Steering Different Flow Matching Steps.} F5-TTS involves 32 conditional flow matching (CFM) steps that gradually refine the mel-spectrogram prediction.
-To understand how steering at different stages affects emotion synthesis, we apply emotion control to varying subsets of the steps (e.g., early: steps 0–10; middle: steps 11–21; late: steps 22–32; or all steps).
-As shown in Fig.~\ref{fig:result_plots}(h), emotion steering during early steps yields minimal effect, with low average emotion probabilities.
-In contrast, middle and late-stage steering leads to a marked increase, indicating greater influence as the spectrogram solidifies.
-The strongest emotional expression arises when steering spans all steps, highlighting the importance of continuous guidance throughout the refinement process.
-This aligns with the design of the CFM model, which conditions on reference speech at every step, necessitating activation modulation across the entire flow to achieve effective emotion control.
-Therefore, we apply emotion steering across all steps in the main experiments, i.e., 32 steps for F5-TTS and E2-TTS, and 10 steps for CosyVoice2.
+\textbf{Steering Different Flow Matching Steps.} F5-TTS generates mel-spectrograms through 32 conditional flow-matching (CFM) steps.
+To assess the impact of steering at different stages, we apply emotion control to early (0–10), middle (11–21), late (22–32), or all steps.
+As shown in Fig.~\ref{fig:analysis}(c), early steering has little effect, while middle and late stages exert stronger influence as the spectrogram takes shape.
+The strongest emotion emerges when steering spans all steps, consistent with CFM’s stepwise conditioning on reference speech.
+Therefore, we apply emotion steering across all steps in the main experiments: 32 for F5-TTS and E2-TTS, and 10 for CosyVoice2.